vladerx/EasySale/README.md

-on the buttom right corner there is a button to create new user. in a new fragment it requires to fill 3 fields and optionally upload image, images saved as strings. creating sends requests to api with constant name and job, and on callback user is created and saved in the database. the location of newly created user is based on free space on each page if there is no free space new page is made.
+on the buttom right corner there is a button to create new user. in a new fragment it requires to fill 3 fields and optionally upload image, images saved as strings. creating sends requests to api with constant name and job (just for good practice), and on callback user is created and saved in the database. the location of newly created user is based on free space on each page if there is no free space new page is made.